worldwewant/womenshealthandwellbeing_public/README.md

 <a href="https://explore.whiteribbonalliance.org/en/healthwellbeing"><span align="left">🌐 explore.whiteribbonalliance.org/en/healthwellbeing</span></a>

 •	**Training Code:** If you want to train the model yourself, you can easily do so.
 The training code is available as a Jupyter notebook, which you can run in Google Colab with a single click.
-Additionally, the training data used for the model can be found here: Training Data.
+Additionally, the training data used for the model can be found here: Training Data: https://github.com/whiteribbonalliance/womenshealthandwellbeing_public/blob/main/cleaned_labeled_data.xlsx.

 <a href="https://colab.research.google.com/github/whiteribbonalliance/womenshealthandwellbeing_public/blob/main/multi_label_classification.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 •	**Inference Code:** If you have survey data in CSV or Excel format and would like to classify them, our NLU can be helpful for the efficient classification.
 Run the inference code as a Jupyter notebook in Google Colab with just one click.
-The model used for inference is the multi-label fine-tuned BERT model, which can be found at amoldwalunj/BERT_multi_label_classification_survey_repose_classification on Hugging Face.
+The model used for inference is the multi-label fine-tuned BERT model, which can be found at

+model path on Hugging Face: amoldwalunj/BERT_multi_label_classification_survey_repose_classification .

 <a href="https://colab.research.google.com/github/whiteribbonalliance/womenshealthandwellbeing_public/blob/main/Inference_code.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>